 But these people lead, systematic, fulfilling lives, they are satisfied with their lot in ways that city dwellers always find themselves wanting.

 The pastoral life, although seemingly leisurely and uncomplicated, has its own systems of hierarchy.
 Divided on the basis of their occupations, the society of Rajanarayanan’s village is headed by the Kottaiyar family and their experiences form the essence of the story.
-The character of Akkayya seems the most three dimensional in the story – his tales of humour and pranks, including the one he plays on the robbers who try loot the village are scattered throughout the book.
+The character of Akkayya seems the most three-dimensional in the story – his tales of humour and pranks, including the one he plays on the robbers who try to loot the village are scattered throughout the book.

 The trials faced by the characters of Gopalla Gramam play an important role in shaping them and the village and sanctuary they create for themselves.
 There are references to two different centuries, one where the Mughals invaded the country and two when the British established their Company.
 The novel has amalgamated the experiences of people from both of these times to create a fluid narrative.
-The story of the Kottaiyars, who escaped the clutches of the Mughal tyrants and their establishment of a village in a far away land is a testament to their robust and determined nature.
+The story of the Kottaiyars, who escaped the clutches of the Mughal tyrants and their establishment of a village in a faraway land is a testament to their robust and determined nature.

 But their resilience shines through mainly towards the end of the novel, the brewing rebellion against their white invaders is a promise of the fight that is to come.

 Gopalla Gramam was succeeded by a more sporadically structured sequel Gopallapurathu Makkal.
 Given the style of Ki.
-Rajanarayanan’s style of writing, I imagine it might also be an interesting read.
+Rajanarayanan’s style of writing, I imagine might also be an interesting read.
 M. Vijayalakshmi’s translation of the Tamil novel to English does justice to the essence of the story.